dnsimple/dnsimple-support/content/articles/okta-identity-provider.markdown

 - **SP-initiated Single Sign-On (SSO)**: This authentication flow occurs when the user attempts to log in to DNSimple from Okta.
 - **Import Users**: Manage who can access your DNSimple account by assigning users to the Okta application
-- **Single Log Out (SLO)**: Users can log out of their DNSimple session by logging out of their Okta session.

 ## Video walk-through